 FiOS detects idling if the vehicle is not moving with the engine turned on.
 The system tells you which vehicles were idling, for how long, and where.
 In most cases, this data is enough to see the reasons for idling and understand if it was reasonable or not.

 Additionally, you can see the time intervals between engine launches and AC use to optimize fuel consumption even more.

 FiOS gets data from axle load and weight sensors that may be installed in the vehicle.
 Based on this information, the system will alert you if the vehicle is overloaded or will use weight as a coefficient for fuel consumption calculation.

-In Sri Lanka, narrow roads and speed limits become the real obstacle to fuel economy.
+Narrow roads and speed limits become the real obstacle to fuel economy.
 In FiOS, you can mark roads with line geofences.
 For example, if you know the road is too rough, narrow, destroyed, or dangerous, you can mark them with a geofence line.
 When a vehicle enters this geofence, the system will alert you that the transport is taking an unauthorized route.

 Vice versa, you can mark the top-choice road by the same geofence and set recommended speed limits, RPMs, restrict stops and do everything to minimize fuel consumption on the road.